Mullah Shirin Akhund

-Mullah Muhammad Shirin Akhund is an Afghan Taliban politician who served as the Governor of Kabul from 24 August 2021 to 7 November 2021.
+Mullah Muhammad Shirin Akhund is an Afghan Taliban politician who served as the governor of Kabul from 24 August 2021 to 7 November 2021.
 He was also a member of the negotiation team in Qatar office.
 He was in charge of Mullah Omar's security during the 1996–2001 Islamic Emirate of Afghanistan, and one of Mullah Omar's close associates.
-He also served as commander of military intelligence and the governor of Kandahar province.
+He also served as commander of military intelligence.
+On 4 May 2023, the Taliban's supreme leader, Hibatullah Akhundzada, appointed Mullah Shirin Akhund as the governor of Kandahar province.